InfoTechBridge/OrmBenchmark/README.md

 Just download the project and run it or add your favorite ORM as a plugin to the project.

-- For testing .Net Framework ORMs run **OrmBenchmark.Console.Framework** project.
+- For testing .Net Framework ORMs run **OrmBenchmark.Console** project.
 - For testing .Net Core ORMs run **OrmBenchmark.Console.NetCore** project.